Koketso00/Pharmaceutical-Sales-Analysis/README.md

 # Data Sourcing

-The dataset consists of pharmaceutical transactional data collected over a period of 6 years (2014-2019).
+The dataset consists of pharmaceutical transactional data collected over a period of 6 years (2014-2019), stored in a CSV file.
 It includes information on the date, time, pharmaceutical drug brand name, and quantity sold.
 The dataset comprises 57 drugs classified into different therapeutic categories based on the Anatomical Therapeutic Chemical (ATC) Classification System.

-This dataset was sourced from the Point-of-Sale system used by the pharmacy, providing a rich source of information for analysis.
+Sourced from the Point-of-Sale system used by the pharmacy, the CSV file provides a rich source of information for analysis.
 The goal is to analyze the sales data of these pharmaceutical drugs and gain insights that can help improve business performance and drive growth for the Pharmacy.

 ##  Data Transformation (ETL Process)